swatimishra02/Road-Safety-management/1_Pothole-Detection/README.md

 ### Dataset Used

-Pothole images dataset by Roboflow.
-It has a collection of 655 images of roads with potholes labeled.
+Pothole images dataset by COCO.
+The COCO dataset primarily includes images with object annotations across 80 object categories, such as people, cars, and animals.
 Using this dataset, potholes in city streets might be automatically identified and categorised, allowing for quicker repair of the worst ones.

 ---